py5coding/py5book/content/processing_mode.md

 Although there are a few caveats for users looking to run Processing Mode sketches in a Python Jupyter Notebook, this is a solid feature that will add a significant amount of value to the Processing community.

+To use Processing Mode, you should be comfortable programming in Python and Java and have some experience with py5 and [Processing](http://processing.org).
+Processing Mode will require you to program in an IDE like [Visual Studio Code](https://code.visualstudio.com/).
+Bringing Processing Mode to Processing's PDE, if this is even possible, would be a large amount of work.

 ## An Illustrative Example

 Let's introduce Processing Mode with a simple, illustrative example.